cscart/docs/user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/shipping_not_displayed.rst

 To check the manual shipping method:

-*   Log in to your Administration panel.
-*   Check whether a location is set up properly in the **Administration → Shipping & Taxes → Locations** section.
+*   In the Administration panel, go to the **Administration → Shipping & Taxes → Locations** section and check whether a location is set up properly.

     *   Check whether geographic areas (states or countries) of location zones do not intersect with each other.
     *   Check whether the states (if they exist) are selected on the location details page.